darchr/gem5art/docs/tutorials/spec-tutorial.md

     cwd = './',
     documentation = '''
         local repo to run spec 2017 experiments with gem5 full system mode;
-        resources cloned from https://gem5.googlesource.com/public/gem5-resources upto commit cee972a1727abd80924dad73d9f3b5cf0f13012d of stable branch
+        resources cloned from https://gem5.googlesource.com/public/gem5-resources upto commit 1fe56ffc94005b7fa0ae5634c6edc5e2cb0b7357 of stable branch
     '''
 )
 ```
-We use .gitignore file to ingore changes of certain files and folders.
+We use `.gitignore` file to ingore changes of certain files and folders.
-In this experiment, we will use this .gitignore file,
+In this experiment, we will use this `.gitignore` file,
 ```
 *.pyc
 m5out